 Program: B.A., English

-The undergraduate English major (consisting of five options: Literature, Creative Writing, Subject Matter, FYI and JYI, and Honors) is designed for students who desire to concentrate in one of the different fields subsumed under the broader category of English.
+The undergraduate English major (consisting of five options: Literature, Creative Writing, Subject Matter, FYI and JYI, and Honors) is designed for students who desire to concentrate in a specific field under the broader category of English.
 Students are required to choose one of these options at the time they declare their English major.
 For further information concerning the choice of options or related career opportunities for those with a B.A. in English, see an English department advisor.

 The Four-Year Integrated (FYI) and Junior-Year Integrated (JYI) English Single Subject Matter Program for the Single Subject Credential options prepare students for a career in teaching English at the middle school and/or high school level.
 FYI and JYI integrate English subject matter coursework, GE requirements and the coursework included in professional preparation, permitting students who successfully complete the program to earn both a B.A. in English and a Single Subject English Preliminary Credential in four years for FYI students and in as few as two years for JYI students.
 These programs meet the California CTC subject matter requirements for the English Single Subject Credential.
 For details on the Single Subject Credential Program, see the Credential and Department of Secondary Education sections in this Catalog.